fanicia/security-notes/notes/pw-cracking.md

 1g 0:00:00:00 DONE (2023-03-04 14:00) 10.00g/s 21033Kp/s 21033Kc/s 21033KC/s Password31..Paris13
 Use the "--show --format=NT" options to display all of the cracked passwords reliably
 ```

+##  keepass2john

+We can extract hash for the master password from a .kdbx file with:

+`keepass2john Database.kdbx > result.hash`

+The resulting hash has a prefix `Database:` that should be removed.
+Afterwards, we can attempt to crack it with `hashcat -m 13400`